ansonkv/AnsonNewsApp/README.md

 [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in the codebase and allows for feature to be developed in isolation, independently from other features.

-## Ci pipeline

-[CI pipeline](circle.yml) verifies project correctness which each PR.
-Some of the tasks run in parallel, while others like `app build` will not be stared until all `static checks` and `tests` complete successfully:

-These are all of the Gradle tasks (cmd commands) that are [executed by CI](/circle.yml):
+These are all of the Gradle tasks (cmd commands) for unit testing
 * `./gradlew test` - runs Android Unit Test